LP-based Approximations for Disjoint Bilinear and Two-Stage Adjustable Robust Optimization: Conclusion

 \section{Conclusion}

-In this paper, we consider the class of packing disjoint bilinear programs \ref{eq:pdb} and present an LP rounding based approximation algorithm for this problem.
-In particular, we show existence of a near-optimal near-integral solution for \ref{eq:pdb}.
-We also give an LP relaxation for the problem and use a randomized rounding approach to round the optimal solution of the LP relaxation to obtain the approximate solution with the desired guarantees.
+In this paper, we consider the class of packing disjoint bilinear programs \ref{eq:pdb} and present an LP rounding based randomized approximation algorithm for this problem.
+In particular, we show the existence of a near-optimal near-integral solution for \ref{eq:pdb}.
+We give an LP relaxation from which we obtain such solution using a randomized rounding of an optimal solution.
+We show that out relaxation is closely related to the reformulation linearization technique (RLT).
 We apply our ideas to the two-stage adjustable problem \ref{eq:ar} whose separation problem is a variant of \ref{eq:pdb}.
-While a direct application of the approximation algorithm for \ref{eq:pdb} does not work for \ref{eq:ar}, we derive a linear restriction of \ref{eq:ar} based on similar ideas and give a polylogarithmic approximation for \ref{eq:ar}.
-We compare our algorithm with the widely used affine policies and show that it is significantly faster and provides near-optimal solutions.
+While a direct application of the approximation algorithm for \ref{eq:pdb} does not work for \ref{eq:ar}, we derive an LP restriction of \ref{eq:ar}, based on similar ideas, that gives a polylogarithmic approximation of \ref{eq:ar}.
+We relate our LP restriction to affine policies.
+In particular, using an optimal solution of the LP restriction, we construct a near-optimal affine policy whose objective value is smaller than the optimal cost of the LP restriction.
+This proves that affine policies give a polylogarithmic approximation of \ref{eq:ar} and gives a new algorithm to compute near-optimal affine policies.
+We evaluate the numerical performance of our algorithms for \ref{eq:pdb} and \ref{eq:ar} and show that they are significantly faster and provide good empirical solutions.

 \begin{appendices}